FLORIDA MERMAID RUM

 As with bourbon, distilled rum is theoretically sugar-free.
 Best diet ever!

-This was the signal for all men to gather on deck to receive their “daily tot” of rum.
-In 1740, Admiral Edward Vernon introduced a concoction of watered-down rum mixed with sugar and lime juice.
+This signaled all men to gather on deck to receive their “daily tot” of rum.
+1740 Admiral Edward Vernon introduced a concoction of watered-down rum mixed with sugar and lime juice.
 This “grog” was supposed to reduce drunkenness, but many sailors saved their rations for drinking sprees.

-Rum, distilled from sugar, however, was cheaper to transport and so became a staple export.
+Rum, distilled from sugar, however, was cheaper to transport, and so became a staple export.
 This meant that many of the ships attacked by pirates were laden with barrels of rum, ripe for the taking.
-They could be sold for a pretty price, but pirates tended to drink a fair chunk of this kind of loot.
+They could be sold for a pretty price, but pirates tended to drink a fair chunk of this loot.

 Up To 1 Year In A Lead-Free Decanter That Is Kept Away From Sunlight And Additional Heat Sources